shizzywang/_cv/public/cv.md

 _Sep 2006 – May 2007_

 - Built strong customer service foundations
-- Learned how product presentation and diversification impacts sales
+- Learned how product presentation and diversification impacts sales.
-- Handled retail duties including till operation and customer service
+- Handled retail duties including till operation and customer service.
-- First experiences of groups of strangers coming together to work
+- First experiences of groups of strangers coming together to work.

 ### Robert Allsop (Private Estate)

 **Labourer**
 _Jun 2005 – Jun 2011_

-- Learned to stay patient when solving messy problems
+- Learned to stay patient when solving messy problems.
 - Learned the true importance of keeping workspaces tidy and functional.
 - Saw how good design in a garage or smallholding makes life easier—everything had its place.
 - As he got older, helped him deal with Parkinson’s—lifting, supporting, he had a few falls where I was the first to find him.
-- Helped with all sorts: cutting grass, walking dogs, cleaning cars, and odd jobs around the estate.
+- Helped with all sorts: cutting grass, walking dogs, cleaning cars, chopping logs and odd jobs around the estate.
-- Assisted in building things, basic joinery, and mechanical repairs.
+- Assisted in his construction projects, joinery, and mechanical repairs.

 ### Richard Vaughan Davies of Vaughan Davies (Mold Property)